rsori013/Introduction-to-Artificial-Intelligence/README.md

 # Introduction-to-Artificial-Intelligence
-# Advanced Puzzle Solver: Project 1
+# Project 1: Advanced Puzzle Solver

 ## Overview
 The project was designed to devise an efficient method for solving the Eight Piece Puzzles, and its capability was further extended to tackle even larger puzzles.
 Through the course of this project, three algorithms were extensively tested and benchmarked: